Inport FIR Decimation

 Dependencies

-and Rate options to Enforce single-rate processing
+, and the Rate options parameter to Enforce single-rate processing

 .